goatforge/Goatbot/README.md

-# GoatBot Website
+# Deploy
-Upload all contents into a `Goatbot/` subfolder in your repo `goatforge.github.io`.
+Upload all files into your `Goatbot` repo.
+Files will serve at https://goatforge.github.io/Goatbot/